What We Do

 Nicknamed the "energized Tigger", La Doctora is generally difficult to pin down.
 Fairly vibrating with all of the 'to-do lists' running through her head, Jasmine can be found attempting to balance coordinating V.A.S.T. and half a dozen other projects, with running National-level disease surveillance programming and development of zoonotic disease prevention protocols.

-I grew up on a grain farm and have loved agriculture, and developing environmental connections ever since.
-I enjoy being outside, sports and being active, laughing and living life, and volunteering.
+I grew up on a grain farm and have loved agriculture ever since.
+I enjoy being outside, sports and being active, laughing, and volunteering.
 I am so happy to be a part of V.A.S.T.!!!
-With V.A.S.T I have the opportunity to share knowledge about veterinary medicine and agriculture, assist in developing local capacity, and learn regional understanding of the Earth from people in developing countries worldwide.
+With V.A.S.T, I have the opportunity to share knowledge about veterinary medicine and agriculture, and work with people and their farm animals in developing countries worldwide to solve problems, which may ultimately benefit people and animals.

 I am a passionate problem solver and try to use the skills and experiences I’ve gained through my life’s journey to help others.
 With a Master’s degree in swine medicine, and having worked with the Western Canadian swine industry for more years than I’d like to admit, I’m currently based in Airdrie, Alberta working at honing my skills in veterinary epidemiology, acting, avoiding bears, and writing.